jacekturek/fuzyecon/preference_relation.md

 Various goods vectors (shopping carts) which are fuzzy functions are tohether
 > preference *field*

+(TODO: pref. field can be modeled e.g. with fuzzy inference).

 For the shopping carts where
 > x <= y AND x >= x